 As a food manufacturer, we focus a great amount of effort on reducing waste that is generated during the production process.
 We also donate completed products to food banks.
 The main products we donate are yogurts, beverages, and biscuits.
 At Shanghai Ezaki Glico Foods we have partnered with the Lüzhou food bank to provide food to elementary school students living in impoverished areas.
 We also communicated to them the importance of valuing food and maintaining a healthy diet.
-Approaching other food banks as well for potential partnerships, in fiscal 2019 we continued our fiscal 2018 efforts by donating 480 retort-packed meals to Co-op Tohoku's Co-op Food Bank.
 Approaching other food banks as well for potential partnerships, we have been donating retort-packed meals to Co-op Tohoku's Co-op Food Bank since FY2018.
-In FY2021, we donated a total of 3,529 meals.
+In FY2022, we donated a total of 1,890 meals.
 In January 2020, employees of the Sendai Factory also worked with members of Co-op Tohoku's Co-op Food Bank to distribute donated food to recipients, which enabled them to understand the social importance of food banks.
 We will continue working closely with local communities to reduce the amount of food loss.